guillaumeDeffuant/hardeningConfirmationBias/README.md

 # hardeningConfirmationBias
-This R script includes includes the models studied in the paper entitled "How opinions get more extreme in an era of information abundance" by Guillaume Deffuant, Marijn Keijzer and Sven Banisch.
+The R script file BCAndPAModels.R includes the models studied in the paper entitled "How opinions get more extreme in an era of information abundance" by Guillaume Deffuant, Marijn Keijzer and Sven Banisch.
+It can be run on an R platform like RStudio.

 The models simulate an agent that consults content about a topic.
 At each consultation, the content is chosen at random in a set of available content.
 Tow models are included: